Internet Watch Foundation: Wayback Machine

-On 14 January 2009 some UK users reported that all of the 85 billion pages of the Internet Archive (Wayback Machine) had been blocked, although the IWF's policy is to block only individual offending webpages and not whole domains.
-According to IWF chief executive Peter Robbins this was due to a "technical hitch".
-Because the Internet Archive's web site contained URLs on the IWF's blacklist, requests sent there from Demon Internet carried a particular header, which clashed with the Internet Archive's internal mechanism to convert web links when serving archived versions of web pages.
+On 14 January 2009, some UK users reported that all of the 85 billion pages of the Internet Archive (Wayback Machine) had been blocked, although the IWF's policy is to block only individual offending web pages and not whole domains.
+According to IWF chief executive Peter Robbins, this was due to a "technical hitch".
+Because the Internet Archive's website contained URLs on the IWF's blacklist, requests sent there from Demon Internet carried a particular header, which clashed with the Internet Archive's internal mechanism to convert web links when serving archived versions of web pages.
 The actual blocked URL which had caused the incident never became publicly known.

 Unintended effects

 Of proxy server used by ISPs

 Many ISPs implement IWF filtering by using a transparent proxy server of their own, unconnected with IWF.
 Quoting Plusnet "If the IP address matches that of a server that's used to host one of the websites on the IWF list then your request is diverted to a proxy server."
 The hosting server itself is not blacklisted, the problem is due to requesting a page from a server which also hosts a listed page.
 The IWF lists the Internet companies which "have voluntarily committed to block access to child sexual abuse web pages".
 These companies may use transparent proxies or other techniques.

 Using a transparent proxy has the unintended side effect, quite independent of IWF filtering, of appearing to websites connected to as originating from the proxy IP instead of the user's real IP.
 Some sites detect the user's IP and adjust their behaviour accordingly.
 For example, if trying to download files from a file distribution website which restricts free-of-charge usage by enforcing a delay of typically 30 minutes between downloads, any attempt to download is interpreted as originating from the ISP's proxy rather than the user.
 The consequence is that if any user of that ISP has downloaded any file from the site in the last half-hour (which is very likely for a large ISP), the download is not allowed.
-This is an unintended consequence of ISP's use of proxy servers, not IWF filtering.
-File sharing sites distribute files of all types; for example Linux distribution files, which are very large.
+This is an unintended consequence of the ISP's use of proxy servers, not IWF filtering.
+File sharing sites distribute files of all types; for example.
+Linux distribution files, which are very large.
 The use of proxy servers is also reported to have caused the problem with editing Wikipedia (but not the blocking of the actual offending web page) reported above.